icons8/lunacy-docs/docs/localization.md

         url: '/shortcuts'
 ---

-## Editing or translating an existing localization
+## Editing or Translating an Existing Language

-To edit an existing localization of Lunacy, you can use the service called [Crowdin](https://crowdin.com).
-Sign up or log in with your account.
+To edit a language that Lunacy already supports, use a service called [Crowdin](https://crowdin.com/project/lunacy).

+1. You'll need to sign up or log in to your account.

-To find our project, use search or follow the direct link [https://crowdin.com/project/lunacy](https://crowdin.com/project/lunacy)
+2. To find our project, use search or follow the [direct link](https://crowdin.com/project/lunacy).

 ![Select an object and see its properties](public/localization_find_crowdin_project.png)